-A West African man with a genetic kidney disease has taken refuge in an Ann Arbor church to avoid deportation.
+A West African man with genetic kidney disease has taken refuge in an Ann Arbor church to avoid deportation.

 Mohamed Soumah will die without regular dialysis treatments.
 His native Guinea lacks adequate equipment and training for proper treatment.

 The 44-year-old University of Michigan employee has lived in the U.S. for 15 years, married an American woman and has two native-born children.

 But they separated.
 And for seven years he’s had to apply for yearly work visas, which were all approved — until recently.